 In May 1998, the Company entered into an agreement with the CEO to provide a long term incentive to increase stockholder value.
 The Company is required to pay Mr. Cornwell additional compensation in the event his employment is terminated as a result of a change in control at the election of the Company or by the mutual agreement of Mr. Cornwell and the Company.
-Under the agreement, the additional compensation that the Company is required to pay Mr. Cornwell is equal to his last three years' salary and bonuses, and the appreciation of stock value for awarded options above the option exercise price.
-Mr. Cornwell currently has no outstanding option shares.
-Based on actual salary plus bonuses for the three years of 2014-2016, the additional compensation would be \$1,436,300.
+Under the agreement, the additional compensation that the Company is required to pay Mr. Cornwell is equal to his last three years' salary and bonuses.
+Based on actual salary plus bonuses for the three years of 2016-2018, the additional compensation would be \$1,426,650.

 In the event of a change in control, the Company will also pay Mr. Cornwell incentive compensation under the agreement equal to about 2% of the enterprise value paid by an acquiring entity that exceeds \$14.00 per share.
-For example, at the \$72.75 per share closing price at the end of 2016, the amount of incentive compensation in the event of an acquisition of UTMD would be \$4,406,300.
+For example, at the \$83.08 per share closing price at the end of 2018, the amount of incentive compensation in the event of an acquisition of UTMD would be \$5,181,000.
 At the time of the execution of the agreement, the value per UTMD share was \$7.75.